How it works Features Pricing API Log in Start free

 Uploading CVs and running a screening

-Open a job, click + Add candidates, and drop your CV files into the upload zone.
+Open a job and click + Add candidates — this scrolls the page down to the CV drop zone at the bottom of the job.
+Drop your files in or click to browse.
 Aptly accepts PDF and Word (.docx / .doc) files.

 Limits